monoastro/sia/known-bugs.md

 - In the registration page, the months overflow out of the box

 # FIXED
-- logout doesn't work - for real this time; change of router was fetching users from the server again, with the current fast token expiry bug it was lagging
+- logout doesn't work ?
 / -> login -> dashboard -> / -> login (dashboard) -> logout
 - the cookie bullshit
 temp fixed using cookie hijack